hamptonpieryc/website/content/docs/club-rules.md

 date for nominations shall not be earlier than 14 clear days after the Notice calling for nominations.

-**7.3** No person may be nominated or elected to the General Management Committee or as an Executive Officer unless his or her subscription for the year is fully paid and he is entitled to vote as a single, partner or family member.
+**7.3** No person may be nominated or elected to the General Management Committee or as an Executive Officer unless their subscription for the year is fully paid, and they are entitled to vote as a single, partner or family member.
 This qualification must continue to be held so long as such an officer or Committee member remains in office, subject, however, to right of an Honorary Life Member to stand for election and vote at meetings per Rule 4.1.